cfcmeireles/pokeapi-master/README.md

 - Tailwind
 - React testing library

+To run this project on your local environment:
+- Git clone my repo
+- use "npm install" to install all the dependencies
+- use "npm run start" to run the project locally

 Motivations:
 - I love Pokémon!
 - But more seriously: This was a great project to put my React learnings into practice.
 I also took the opportunity to learn how to use React's testing library to test the application.